ChrisEssery/group-project/Portfolio/Background.md

 The motivation behind our webpage is to create a SPA which is able to tackle a real-world problem of loneliness in leveraging a multiplayer online board game.

 The overarching aim is to create a game which is able to engage the elderly through an fun, engaging platform.
 To realise this aim, we created an SPA which helps the elderly to reconnect and enjoy some classic games.

+## References

+[1] Fakoya, O.A., McCorry, N.K. & Donnelly, M. Loneliness and social isolation interventions for older adults: a scoping review of reviews.
+BMC Public Health 20, 129 (2020). https://doi.org/10.1186/s12889-020-8251-6

+[2] Valtorta N, Hanratty B. Loneliness, isolation and the health of older adults: do we need a new research agenda?
+J R Soc Med Suppl.
+2012;105(12):518–22.

 ___